balinterdi/ember-cli-star-rating/README.md

 ## Contributing

-I'm happy to consider changes and accept feature requests (although the problem space this lib aims to solve is fairly limited :)).
+I'm happy to consider changes and accept feature requests.
 If you submit a PR, please include tests in `tests/integration/components/star-rating-test.js`.

 Ember CLI now makes it joyfully simple to write integration tests.
 You can check